fossunited/fossunited/docs/docs/club.md

 ### v.
 What type of events can we host?
 - Workshops and hands-on sessions - Teaching version control, introducing first-time contributions, exploring specific technologies and tools.
 - Talks and meetups - Sessions with industry professionals, open-source maintainers, and experienced developers sharing their experiences and insights through First Commit.
-- Hackathons and build days - Collaborative coding sessions ranging from weekend projects to larger, organised hackathons like FOSS Hack.
+- Hackathons and build days - Collaborative coding sessions ranging from weekend projects to larger, organized hackathons like FOSS Hack.
 - Contribution drives - Dedicated sessions for contributing to real open-source projects, helping students make genuine contributions.
 - Study groups - Regular meetups for learning programming languages, frameworks, or technical concepts together.
 - Design and UX sessions - Workshops on contributing design work, creating assets for FOSS projects, and improving user experience.
 Open-source projects benefit significantly from design contributions.